jac307/documentation-Estuary/Tutorials/English-Version/Codeworks-1.md

 ---

-# 🌟 Codework Activity: Writing Code Poetry
+# 🌟 Codework Activity: Writing Non-Executable Code-Poetry

 ## 🎯 Objective:
 Explore the intersection of **computer language syntax and poetry** by crafting your own **non-executable codework** using **CSS syntax** as a creative tool.